18 Aug 2023

 Marketing Manager

-But – it’s actually a really important step in the process.
 First of all, it helps you (a potential client of ours) find and secure the right partner to deliver your website.
 And if prepared in the right way, it’s a really useful way to set expectations for you and our studio.
 It helps everyone set the scene, so there are no curveballs later on.

 Key points we’ll cover:

-• What to include in your RFP
+• What to include in your website brief

 • Setting your own expectations – i.e. what to expect to get back in return